The Extraordinary Life of Deacon Brodie (A Full Account)

 Confessions of The Gang – The Implicating of Deacon Brodie

-John Brown was the first to come forward, no doubt tempted by the bounty of £150 on offer.
-His part in the crime all but forgotten as he received a King’s Pardon due to information he spilled on the table.
-He even showed authorities a stash of duplicate keys, no doubt made by Brodie and Smith that was hidden under some stone at the base of Salisbury Crags near Arthur’s Seat.
+His role in the crime quickly faded into the background as he received a King’s Pardon for the information he provided.
+Brown even led authorities to a stash of duplicate keys – likely made by Brodie and Smith – hidden beneath a stone at the base of Salisbury Crags near Arthur’s Seat.

 George Smith’s Confession